Interview with musical artist CMAGIC5

 I absolutely love her track “Delicate”.
 The captivating harmonies and VOX make it such an irresistible tune!
 I think her narrative songwriting is what draws me in the most.
 “Delicate” truly captures Taylor’s modern style while staying true to her original roots.

 Bon Jovi’s music is truly timeless but his signature song “Livin’ on a Prayer” is one of my favorites.
-It was one of the first songs I listened to at a really young age.
 My dad would always play their music around the house, and I’ve even been to two Bon Jovi concerts, which was a surreal experience!
 I think Jon carries so much emotion in his voice which is super inspiring.
 The band in general always plays their music with a ton of passion, which I believe is key to attaining loyal fans!

 Her vocal range and passionate style as well as strong work ethic have all inspired me during my musical journey.
 Her music is very creative and symbolic, which I find truly inspiring.
 My all-time favorite Gaga song is “Born This Way”, because of the powerful message it portrays.
 This song encourages me to unapologetically be my most authentic self at all times!